apmoore499/scraping_GSSL_groupdiy/README.md

 # IF YOU WANT TO FORK / CONTRIBUTE TO PROJECT

-Many thanks go to Jakob Gyraf & the community at GroupDIY for this wonderful GSSL compressor!
+Many thanks go to Jakob Erland & the community at GroupDIY for this wonderful GSSL compressor!

 **Motivation**